 Myth 3: Tax software asks questions that have nothing to do with my situation.

-Fact: The questions you answer in a tax software program are determined by your answers to previous questions.
+Fact: The questions you answer in a tax software program, like TaxAct, are determined by your answers to previous questions.

 Myth 4: It’s easier to use a tax preparer and let someone else do all the work.